mattlennon3/awesome-config/README.md

 - [ ] system notification helper
 - [ ] reading left aligned text in a browser is annoying when its the only window as its to the left,
   - [ ] add margin to the left/right side of the client to center the browsers text
-- [ ] gap increase/decrease/toggle hotkeys
+- [x] gap increase/decrease/toggle hotkeys
+- [ ] shortcut to make client active on all tags

 Screen TODO
 - [x] the primary goal here is to only require music/comms on the vertical screen, games only on primary screen etc